The benefits of active learning

 First one is memory and focus.
 Did you know that the children will actually get a bigger brain through more activity, they'll be able to concentrate for longer and be able to better manage their mood?
 This means that their behaviour improves as they don’t ‘bored’ so quickly, and are able to concentrate on the task you’re asking them to do, even if that is a more traditional sedentary type of learning.

-Secondly, it'll help to reduce anxiety and depression as the endorphins released during activity help children develop a more mindset towards life in general, feeling happier and more motivated.
+Secondly, it'll help to reduce anxiety and depression as the endorphins released during activity help children develop a more positive mindset towards life in general, feeling happier and more motivated.
 They will be able to cope better as activity actually helps children build resilience and confidence.

 Thirdly, it promotes the development of better sleep patterns as active children will feel tired in the evening and will get a better night’s sleep than the same child with no activity.